GilbertHan1011/toothAtlasManuscript/docs/source/pre-integration/scib-benchmark.md

 ### Visualize the results
 We use the the code in [scib-reproducibility](https://github.com/theislab/scib-reproducibility) to visualize the results.
+The utils files can be found in [github](https://github.com/GilbertHan1011/toothAtlasManuscript/tree/master/utils/scib).
 ```R
 rm(list = ls())
 library(tidyverse)